 You then post a link to the album on the main page of the group.
 Write on your post asking people to go to the auction or sale album and bid on, or buy, the items, by commenting underneath them.

-To be able to comment in order to bid on or buy an item, a person must have joined the group first.
+To be able to comment to bid on or buy an item, a person must have joined the group first.
 They can join on the main page of the group.
-The admin should explain that in the album, and put a link to the main page of the group.
-The rules of the auction should also be stated in the album.
+The admin should explain that on the album, and put a link to the main page of the group.
+The rules of the auction should also be stated on the album.